akilans/linux/quick-ref.md

 # u g o a -> user, group, others, all
 chmod a+w hello.txt # allow write access for all
 chmod +x hello.txt # execute permission for all

+## Process
+kill -l # list all the signals jobs # list job tables
+# Run background jobs
+sleep 500 &
+sleep 600 &
+sleep 700 &

+fg $JOB_ID # it brings the job in stdin kill -9 13046 # It will kill the process forcibly kill -20 13046 # SIGTSTP stop the process kill -18 13046 # SIGCONT start the ps again

 ```